Skip to content

 • When running with xcode, you can directly view the SDK's debug logs in the xcode debug console.

-• When running with the terminal command yarn ios or yarn react-native run-ios, you can view the SDK debug logs in the "Console" on the mac.
+• When running with terminal commands yarn ios or yarn react-native run-ios, you can view the SDK debug logs in the "Console" on your Mac.

-Select Actions and check Include Brief Information and Include Debug Information.
+Select Action, check Include Info Messages, Include Debug Messages.

-Select the device to debug, click the Start button, and enter the search condition [FTLog] in the search condition box on the right.
-At this point, you can view the SDK's debug logs.
+Select the debugging device, click the Start button, and enter the search condition [FTLog] in the search condition box on the right.
+You can then view the SDK's debug logs.

 console_app_use